 Also in May 2019, Hamish sang the role of Arsace in Hampstead Garden Opera’s production of Handel’s Partenope.

-Hamish continues his studies during 2019 at the Royal Academy of Music towards a Professional Diploma specialising in Russian Art Song, where he is taught by Alexander Ashworth and Richard Shaw.
-He is generously supported by the Josephine Baker Trust and is a Kohn Foundation Bach scholar in the Royal Academy of Music’s Bach Cantata series.
+Hamish is taught by Alexander Ashworth and Richard Shaw.
+He is generously supported by the Josephine Baker Trust and was a Kohn Foundation Bach scholar in the Royal Academy of Music’s Bach Cantata series.
 In June 2018 Hamish was awarded the Andrew S. Sykes prize by the Royal Academy of Music.